jsbots/AutoFish/README.md

 - The bot can auto-confirm *Soulbound* items.
 For that go to Advanced Settings and turn this option on.
 - If you use an addon that removes loot window (like Fishing Buddy), you can set *Loot Window Closing Delay* value to 0 to make it work faster.
 - The bot works at 50% efficiency on Turtle WoW and won't work better unless you use sound detection available in Premium.
+- Any features that print text will use English keyboard layout, so make sure you switched to English before using them.

 ### Intensity